et en

 Points are allocated at each KOM sprint as follows: 3 – 2 - 1 to the 3 first riders.

-The best young rider classification is open to riders born after 1st of January 2001.
+The best young rider classification is open to riders born after 31th December 2001.

 The best young rider is decided by adding together the time taken by eligible riders on each stage, less any time bonuses and plus any time penalties.
-The rider leading this competition after the 1st stage will wear the white young rider’s jersey and receive a daily award.
-In the event of equality of time, the leading rider will be decided in the same manner as the overall general classification by time.
+The rider leading this competition after the prologue will wear the white young rider’s jersey and receive a daily award.
+In the event of equality of time, the leading rider will be decided in the same manner as the overall general classification on time.

 The Team award is decided on the total time of the first three individual times in the team on each stage, excluding time bonuses.
 If there is equality on time the leader will be decided in accordance with UCI CR art.
 2.6.016.

 Jerseys awarded by the Organization must be worn for the duration of the following stage.
-For holders of more than one jersey at a time, the jersey to be worn shall be that with the highest ranking order of presence and the other jersey(s) shall be worn by the second placed rider in the relevant classification.
+For holders of more than one jersey at one time, the jersey to be worn shall be that with the highest-ranking order of presence and the other jersey(s) shall be worn by the second place rider in the relevant classification.

 The following prizes are awarded (in euros):